 To begin, create a new project in Cricut Design Space.
 Then click Upload in the Design Panel on the left.

 You’ll be taken to the upload screen where you can navigate to the file you want to upload.
-If you need more help, see my post How to Upload an SVG to Cricut Design Space.
+If you need more help with SVG files, see my post How to Upload an SVG to Cricut Design Space.
+If you want to find more free and cheap cut files for Cricut machines, check out my post The Best Cheap and Free SVG Files for Cricut Crafters.

 Insert your file onto your canvas.